bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles-prequel.md

 # Prequel

-Trials and Tribulations prior to the start of training.
+Trials and tribulations prior to the start of training.

 For the trials and tribulation during the training see: [chronicles](chronicles.md).